Higher Curvature Inflation and the Species Scale: f(R) gravity on a circle

 \subsection{Einstein-frame Action}

 We now perform the conformal transformation

-such that the scalar degree of freedom arising from $f(R)$, the scalaron, coincides with the radion $\phi$, similar to the case of Higgs inflation \cite{Bezrukov:2007ep}.
-For simplicity we take $M_{\text{Pl}}=1$, the Einstein-frame action is\footnote{Here Einstein-frame means that there are no terms depending on $R$ other than the Einstein-Hilbert term.}
+such that the scalar degree of freedom arising from $f(R)$, the scalaron, coincides with the radion $\phi$\footnote{A theory with higher scalar curvature terms coupled non-minimally to a scalar field should have four perturbative degrees of freedom (two tensor + two scalar) \cite{Hell:2023mph,Hell:2025lbl}, as long as the background is not flat or the map between Einstein and Jordan frames does not become singular.
+In our setup we are considering such singular loci at $R = M^{2}$, where the transformation degenerates and the Jordan-frame action blows up at finite curvature.
+Since we do not analyze the full degree of freedom structure here, we impose the additional assumption that we are in such a configuration with reduced number of propagating dofs, so that the radion is the only scalar field.}, similar to the case of Higgs inflation \cite{Bezrukov:2007ep}.
+For simplicity we take $M_{\text{Pl}}=1$.
+The Einstein-frame action is\footnote{Here Einstein-frame means that there are no terms depending on $R$ other than the Einstein-Hilbert term.}

 In the large-field regime $\phi \gtrsim \mathcal{O}(1)$, the kinetic term is approximately canonical:

 The potential in this regime is given by

 where $R(\phi)$ is implicitly defined via